The Rust Performance Book

 .
 Note that sometimes

-additional lifetimes are required on these return types, as this post
+additional lifetimes are required on these return types, as this blog post

 explains.